Selfhood and

 it out], and mention Down syndrome and Fragile X syndrome as possible

-"behavioural and emotional disorders with onset usually occurring in
+emotional disorders with onset usually occurring in childhood and adolescence".

 for People with Learning Disabilities lists AD/HD, Angelman's